jreisinger/checkip/README.md

 * [VirusTotal](https://developers.virustotal.com/v3.0/reference#ip-object) analysis results.
 You need to [register](https://www.virustotal.com/gui/join-us) to to get the API key (it's free).

 You can store LICENSE/API keys in `~/.checkip.yaml` or in environment variables.

-## Installation

-Download the latest [release](https://github.com/jreisinger/checkip/releases) for your operating system and architecture.
-Or clone the repo and run `make install`.

 ## Development